 - Meeting software for internal and external use, eg Zoom, GoToMeeting, Webex

-- Internal messaging and information sharing, eg Yammer, Flowdock
+- Internal messaging and information sharing, eg Yammer, Slack

 - Client interaction, eg Intercom, Zendesk or another client portal interface

 I’m not forgetting email but like many companies at Vable we are encouraged to use more collaborative ways of communicating.
-The usual rules apply; if it is a one-off question with no real urgency, it might be more convenient to contact a colleague through Flowdock or client via Intercom.
-As soon as it starts to get more complicated, pick up the phone or arrange a face to face conversation.
+The usual rules apply; if it is a one-off question with no real urgency, it might be more convenient to contact a colleague through Slack or client via Intercom.
+As soon as it starts to get more complicated, pick up the phone or arrange a face-to-face conversation.

 One of the unfounded fears about agile working is that communications will suffer.
 Many agile working case studies suggest that with the right preparation and approach, the opposite is true.
 Agile working requires regular team meet-ups, as well as an adoption of a clear workflow.
 It has been noted by library teams that visibility is enhanced, and they see more of one another through regular videoconferencing - a definite benefit.

 How can communications put the client at the centre of your world?

 The Twitter conversation above describes perfectly the evolution of my thoughts.
 I used to see the library and information service as the centre of the web of organisational knowledge.
 In terms of the raw information needed by the firm, it still is, but I would suggest that we have to look beyond the immediate internal audience.
 Instead we should prioritise the needs of the client.